makermary/wiw_case_study_mt/README.md

-# wiw_case_study_mt
+# Mary's Code Challenge
-Repository to complete code challenge presented by When I Work.
+Welcome to my results for the _When I Work code challenge_.